How to Clean Leather Mittens

 Use a Leather Cleaner

-Lightly dampen them with a clean cloth, then apply a few drops of leather cleaner to a soft cloth.
-Gently rub the cleaner into your mittens, focusing on high-use areas like the fingers and palms.
-Wipe away any excess solution with a damp cloth and let your mittens air dry naturally, avoiding any heat sources.
+Dampen a cloth and apply a few drops of leather cleaner.
+Rub gently, focusing on high-use areas like fingers and palms.
+Wipe away excess with a clean damp cloth and let dry naturally.

 Dry and Condition Mittens